gordonmurray/terraform_rds_debezium_kafka_ksqldb/README.md

 terraform apply
 ```

-# Options
+# MSK, RedPanda or WarpStream Options

+[RedPanda](https://redpanda.com/) is used by default to create a local kafka compatible cluster to keep costs low.

-If you would prefer not to use MSK, you can update /roles/debezium/tasks/main.yml to use Ansible to install either [WarpStream](https://www.warpstream.com) or [RedPanda](https://redpanda.com/) instead.
-Also delete the msk.tf and s3.tf files so an MSK cluster and an s3 bucket isn't created.
+If you would prefer to use AWS MSK you can rename msk.tf.backup to msk.tf and allow Terraform to create the MSK cluster.

+Alternatively you can use [WarpStream](https://www.warpstream.com) for an s3 backed kafka compatible cluster.

 If you are using WarpStream, populate the WarpStream vars in playbook.yml to include your API key, cluster ID and an s3 bucket

-# Cost estimate
+# Cost estimate (including AWS MSK)

 ```
 Project: gordonmurray/terraform_rds_debezium_kafka_ksqldb